vnau/go-tdlib/README.md

 # -j5 refers to number of your cpu cores + 1 for multi-threaded build.
 ```

-If hit any build errors, refer to [Tdlib build instructions](https://github.com/tdlib/td#building)
+If hit any build errors, refer to [TDLib build instructions](https://github.com/tdlib/td#building)
 I'm using static linking against tdlib so it won't require to build the whole tdlib source files.

 ## Docker
 You can use prebuilt tdlib with following Docker image:

 ***Windows:***
 ``` shell